RETRO REPRODUCTIONS

 40 Best Machine Code Routines for the Commodore 64

 First published in 1983, this easy-to-follow guide to the Commodore 64 teaches users forty machine code routines for use in their own programs, enabling them to extend their skills well beyond the limits of BASIC.
-Not only is this remastered version perfect for hobbyists and collectors, it is also a highly useful resource for those interested in programming retro games and utilities.
+Not only is this remastered version perfect for hobbyists and collector…

 Amstrad Games Book

 First published in 1985, the Amstrad Games Book helped owners of the CPC464 and CPC664 home computers to learn more about their machines, including how to program a range of games.
-For many readers, their Amstrad would be the first computer they would ever use in their lives, meaning the book had a very important job to do – to introduce people to the very concept of computer programming.
+For many readers, their Amstrad would be the first computer they would ever use in their lives, meaning the book had a very important job to do – to introduce people…

 Atari 130XE Games Book